 Ski clothing success starts from the inside out.
 Nothing keeps you protected like technical fabric base layers – tops and leggings, in fun festive colors.
-Montec (and Dope Snow for snowboarders) makes super stylish matching base shirts and leggings that fit like a glove, and wick away moisture – perfect!
+Montec (and Dope Snow for snowboarders) makes stylish matching base shirts and leggings that fit, and wick away moisture – perfect!
 Rossignol, the French ski company since 1908, makes classic quality ski apparel – zip t-necks and long underwear to cool retro ski sweater and fleece!
+Alp N Rock ski shirts in merino wool, moisture wicking, look wonderful for ski lunch, skiing to après ski.

-For outer layers, I love Rossignol for their classic colors and quality, they continue to make well-fitted technical jackets and coordinating pants that hold up to the elements- read: wind, cold, wet, snow.
+For outer layers, I love Rossignol for their classic colors and timeless quality, they continue to make well-fitted technical jackets and coordinating pants that hold up to the elements- read: wind, cold, wet, snow.
+SKEA & Perfect Moment ski apparel is more fashion trendy, but still reliable, with a nod to style and shine.
+British Dare2Be and Aspen-based Obermeyer make traditional, well-priced, well-fitted technical jackets and coordinating pants that hold up to the elements- read: wind, cold, wet, snow.

 Smith IO Goggles or Oakley Prism are the best.
-The big lens provides super peripheral and great definition in the snow from flat light to full sun, and they look “steazy” with their reflective crystal rose finish.
+The big lens provides super peripheral and great definition in the snow from flat light to full sun, and they look “sweet” with their reflective crystal rose finish.

-Thin is in, so I love my Rossignol Bamboo Ski Poles.
-I may not always pole plant properly, it’s a work in progress, but I try to keep my light bright pretty poles visible, out in front – a sign of good form.
+work in progress, but I try to keep my light bright pretty poles visible, out in front – a sign of good form.

 My ski pocket contents: Burt Bees Lipbalm with SPF, Kleenex, ID and credit card, and cell phone – in an inside pocked (batteries don’t like cold).

 Traveling for a few day or a ski week, I bring a few black coordinates – European and simple.
 Black lycra travels seamlessly, coordinates easily, hides stains, and helps you blend in at the best après ski parties and restaurants, when bulky jeans don’t fit the bill.
-Toss in a furry scarf and apres ski boots to jazz up your look for a nice dinner out!
+Toss in a furry scarf and après ski boots to jazz up your look for a nice dinner out!

 Plan your outfits, pack two shirts or light sweaters that coordinate, a t-shirt in the event its warm and sunny spring skiing, and pants (or tights and a skirt for the ladies and a scarf to accessorize).

 Finally, attitude.
 Skiing requires that you are in the zone – mentally, physically.
 Every day is different in downhill skiing depending upon conditions, weather and your whereabouts.
-So I minimize the mayhem with my traditions, a good night’s sleep and decent breakfast, my lucky bracelet, stretching before hitting the slopes, and happy self talk on the slopes.
+So I minimize the mayhem with my traditions, a good night’s sleep and decent breakfast, my lucky bracelet, stretching before hitting the slopes, and happy self-talk on the slopes.

 Ski /Snowboard Boot Bag Checklist – Everything you need to pack in a Kulkea boot bag for a ski week or weekend: